Doomwatch

 Doomwatch is a British science fiction television programme produced by the BBC, which ran on BBC1 between 1970 and 1972.
-The series was set in the then present day, and dealt with a scientific government agency led by Doctor Spencer Quist (played by John Paul), responsible for investigating and combating various environmental and technological dangers.
+The series was set in the present day and dealt with a scientific government agency led by Doctor Spencer Quist (played by John Paul), responsible for investigating and combating environmental and technological dangers.
 The series was followed by a film adaptation produced by Tigon British Film Productions and released in 1972 and a revival TV film was broadcast on Channel 5 in 1999.

 Background

 The programme was created by Gerry Davis and Kit Pedler, who had collaborated on scripts for Doctor Who, a programme on which, for a time during the late 1960s, Davis had been the story editor and Pedler the unofficial scientific adviser.
 Their interest in the problems of science changing and endangering human life had led them to create the popular cyborg villains the Cybermen for that programme.
 Similar interests led them to create Doomwatch, which explored new and unusual threats to the human race, many bred out of the fear of real scientific concepts, with a "this could happen to us" angle.